Floralia Brussels

 Floralia

-Take a stroll through the castle’s vast 14-hectare gardens and witness the stunning flower displays that boast over one million bulbs of various types including daffodils, tulips, and hyacinths.
-Besides, the greenhouse is dedicated to ornamental flowers and floral arrangements, offering flower workshops, and an array of plants and flowers available for purchase
+Stroll through the castle’s vast 14-hectare gardens and witness the stunning flower displays with over one million bulbs of various types, including daffodils, tulips, and hyacinths.
+Besides, the greenhouse is dedicated to ornamental flowers and floral arrangements, offering flower workshops and an array of plants and flowers available for purchase.

 Tip

 This is an outdoor activity, so wear appropriate clothes and shoes.
-It can get extremely muddy, if it has rained!
-See our guide on how to dress kids for rain (and snow!) for great rain gear for kids
+It can get extremely muddy if it rains!
+See our guide on how to dress kids for rain (and snow!) for great rain gear for kids.

-There is a cafe that sells some salads, snacks and warm drinks
+There is a cafe that sells salads, snacks, and warm drinks.

-Floralia is a beautiful event that takes place every year in Belgium during the spring season.
+Floralia is a beautiful event in Belgium every year during the spring season.
 It is a celebration of springtime and the blooming of flowers, and it’s a great opportunity to take a walk in nature and enjoy the beauty of the season.

-However, a question that often arises is whether Floralia is worth visiting with kids.
+However, a question often arises: Is Floralia worth visiting with kids?
 While Floralia does offer a beautiful display of flowers and a walk around the castle, it is more geared towards adults.
-There are not many activities or attractions for children (there is a small playground and things change from one year to another), which may make it less interesting for them.
+There are few activities or attractions for children (a small playground and things change from one year to another), which may make it less interesting for them.

 However, if you’re looking for a more immersive experience with your kids, Keukenhof may be a better option.
 Keukenhof is much more impressive and has a wide range of activities and attractions for children, including a petting zoo, playgrounds, and a treasure hunt.

 In summary, Floralia is a great opportunity to take a peaceful walk in nature and appreciate the beauty of spring.
-It’s a great option for people that live in Brussels who are looking to relax and enjoy the scenery.
-However, if you’re traveling with kids and looking for a more immersive experience, Keukenhof may be a better option.
+It’s a great option for people who live in Brussels and are looking to relax and enjoy the scenery.
+However, Keukenhof may be a better option if you’re traveling with kids and looking for a more immersive experience.

 Join our Facebook community